chillum/ovpn-key/README.md

 It can be used with a non-self signed CA, just place your `ca.key` and `ca.crt` in the keys directory and skip the `--ca` step.

+It can be used to manage a non-OpenVPN CA, in that case `--zip` step will be useless, but all others will work.

 For now it should be considered experimental and rather undocumented.
 If you're brave, [let me know](https://github.com/chillum/ovpn-key/issues), where the problems are.